edenlabllc/aws-iam-provisioner.operators.infra/README.md

 > In this example, the `kube-system:ebs-csi-controller` part means, that the `ebs-csi-controller` K8S service account is
 > in the `kube-system` namespace.

-The rest of the `spec.roles.*.spec` fields are identical to the original AWS IAM role name.
+The rest of the `spec.roles.*.spec` fields are identical to the original AWS IAM role.

 The [AWSManagedControlPlane](https://cluster-api-aws.sigs.k8s.io/crd/#controlplane.cluster.x-k8s.io/v1beta2.AWSManagedControlPlane)
 Cluster API CR is watched the AWS IAM provisioner operator.
 As the result, a role CR will be created on the fly by the